 Feists are smallish dogs, weighing 25 to 30 pounds with short coats and long legs.
 They’re bred almost exclusively for hunting, and they are quiet about it, too, unlike hounds.

-Feists use their senses to locate and tree the squirrel before barking loudly to alert the hunter, much in the same way a coonhound does with raccoons.
+Feists use their senses to locate, hunt and tree the squirrel before barking loudly to alert the hunter, much in the same way a coonhound does with raccoons.

 A Feist will chase a squirrel to the ends of the earth or until it loses sight of it.

-Choosing a dog is a very personal choice and it will largely depend on what type of hunter you are and what type of game you will be hunting.
+Choosing the best hunting dog is a very personal choice, and it will largely depend on what type of hunter you are and what kind of game you will be hunting.

-If you are compound bow hunting big game, then obviously a keen tracker like a Coonhound might be a better choice than a Jack Russell Terrier.
+What are the best-hunting dogs?
+If you are compound bow hunting big game, then evidently a keen tracker like a Coonhound might be a better choice than a Jack Russell Terrier.

 The same applies if you are hunting small game with a crossbow.
 You’d likely be looking at a Beagle over a Labrador retriever.